Chingu-cohorts/voyage-wiki-chgmgt/Section-07.-How-to-Track-Issues.md

 The problem with the first two examples are they don't describe what the error actually is or where it's occurring within the application.
 The second example is marginally better since it defines how to recreated the problem, but that information is useless since there's still no indication of which screen the user was on when Option-B was attempted.

 The last issue report is the best of the three since it defines which screen the user experienced the issue on, what she was trying to do, and what the expected outcome was.
 Unfortunately the first sentence is totally useless information that's inappropriate for an issue report and sends a signal to whoever works on this issue that the user is going to be difficult to work with.
 The lesson here is that issue reports should be factual and not emotional.

+Keep in mind that this what is presented below is a way to customize the out-of-the-box GitHub Issue reporting system.
+However, you could just as easily use the GitHub default until you see a need for customization.
+This is a team decision based on your projects unique needs.

 # Issue Reporting Template
 The result of having the complete, accurate, and appropriate information is that the Developer will be able to resolve the issue faster and more correctly.
 The key information that should be entered into the issue are: